 Conclusion of part 2: What is Happiness

-Now the definition and understanding of happiness will always be hard to nail down, regardless of surveys, news articles, research and the multitude of opinions.
+Now the definition and understanding of happiness will always be hard to nail down, regardless of surveys, news articles, research and the multitude of opinions (even mine).

 This article was not trying to focus on anyone area, but to cover the basic components in understanding and experiencing happiness.
 So maybe it wouldn’t hurt so much to attend a church service, start praying or begin meditating.
 Also expanding our mental and emotional ability to experience happiness might also be a good idea.